Renaissance (Beyoncé album): Touring

-Renaissance Couture
+Renaissance couture

-In July 2022, Balmain's creative director Olivier Rousteing was inspired by Renaissance to sketch designs that related to the songs and lyrics.
-Rousteing refined the sketches during a vacation in August and proposed to Beyoncé and her stylist Marni Senofonte to create a couture collection in collaboration.
-Over the next five months, they developed a Balmain x Beyoncé couture collection inspired by the history of the house and the performer's musical heritage.
-The collection includes 16 pieces for the 16 tracks on the album, two of which were worn by Beyoncé at the Grammys and the BRIT Awards in early 2023.
-Rousteing described the collaboration as historic, expressing his gratitude to Beyoncé for launching the collaboration and partnering with him to design a collection that reflected the power of the album's compositions.
-Rousteing noted that he is the first Black person to lead a Parisian couture house and that he believes Beyoncé is the first Black woman to oversee a collection from a Parisian couture house.
-Beyoncé fronted the April 2023 edition of Vogue France to promote the collection.
+In July 2022, Olivier Rousteing, creative director of Balmain, was inspired by Renaissance to sketch designs relating the album's songs and lyrics.
+He further developed these sketches during a vacation in August and presented the concept to Beyoncé and her stylist Marni Senofonte, proposing a collaborative couture collection.
+Over the next five months, they created a Balmain x Beyoncé couture line inspired by both the house's history and the artist's musical impact.
+The collection comprises sixteen pieces corresponding to the album's sixteen tracks, two of which were worn by Beyoncé at the 65th Annual Grammy Awards (2023) and the Brit Awards 2023.
+Rousteing expressed his gratitude to Beyoncé for launching the collaboration and partnering with him to design the collection.
+He also said that he is the first Black person to lead a Parisian couture house and stated his belief that Beyoncé is the first Black woman to oversee a collection for such a house.
+Beyoncé appeared on the cover of the April 2023 issue of Vogue France to promote the collection.